Baji Prabhu Deshpande: Descendants

 Baji Prabhu Deshpande was born in Bhor, Maharashtra.

 Vishnu Narayan Deshpande, the 10th descendant and former Sarapanch of Parhar Budruk, was a freedom fighter.
 His wife Latika Deshpande was a relative of the author Ram Ganesh Gadkari.
 The family has a relationship with the family of Rango Bapuji Gupte.
 Vishnu Narayan Deshpande had four sons and four daughters.
 His son Dilip Deshpande helped people displaced by dam building, and farming is their family business.
 The family conducts social work and is aware of the legacy of Baji Prabhu.

-One of Baji Prabhu Despande's descendants, Ramchandra Kashinath Deshpande, was an Indian freedom fighter against the British rule, an educationalist and a social activist who worked in Dhule and Jalgaon.
-He participated in the Quit India Movement during the British rule and was imprisoned for 19 months in the Kolhapur Central Jail.
-He was congratulated after Independence by the then Prime Minister Indira Gandhi.
-For his social work, he was given the title of 'Special Executive Magistrate' by the Maharashtra government in 1989.
+One of Baji Prabhu Despande's descendants, Ramchandra Kashinath Deshpande, was an Indian freedom fighter against the British Raj, an educationalist and a social activist who worked in Dhule and Jalgaon.
+He participated in the Quit India Movement during the British Raj and was imprisoned for 19 months in the Kolhapur Central Jail.
+He was congratulated after Independence by the then Prime Minister of India Indira Gandhi.
+For his social work, he was given the title of 'Special Executive Magistrate' by Government of Maharashtra in 1989.